CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 ### PGP-Signed Messages

-PGP is an open source encryption and authentication framework that uses public / private keys.
+PGP is an open source encryption and authentication framework that uses Public / Private Keys.
 It a popular tool for signing emails.
 It relies on a web of trust for establishing trust between the Provider and Consumer.

-The principles behind PGP are very similar do DUL, but JWT providers a simpler implementation.
+The principles behind PGP are very similar do DUL, but JWT provides a simpler implementation.

 ### Opaque Tokens

 This was the first approach taken by the DUL Working Group, and it spurred conversation around issues of spoofing, replay and non-repudiation.
 An opaque token sent with a message is able to indicate the sender of the message, but no more.
 It can be re-used by another party by attaching it to another message.
-Note that this is Producer Level 1 is implemented, except the token (PUBLISHER_ID) is sent in the unsigned JOSE header.
+Note that this is Producer Level 1 is implemented, except the token is sent in the unsigned JOSE header as `iss`.

 ## Q&A

-### Why not just use JWT in headers?
+### Why not just use JWT in HTTP headers?

 JWTs are commonly used in the role of authentication tokens.
 However, in the DUL role they are typically used as a container for claims (e.g. "I am able to perform this action").
 The aim of DUL Message Authentication is twofold: firstly to provide information about the message and secondly to provide information about the sender.

-It is conceivable that JWTs as header tokens could be used in this second role: a Provider could issue a JWT that identifies themselves in a manner that guarantees it was generated by the sender.
+It is conceivable that JWTs as HTTP header tokens could be used in this second role: a Provider could issue a JWT that identifies themselves in a manner that guarantees it was generated by the sender.
 However, this would only do half the job, as it would not take into account the content of the message.
 Furthermore, it would not provide non-repudiation as replay attacks would be possible (i.e. some malicious party takes the token and uses it to send another message).

 To fulfil the first role, that of message integrity, a content hash would have to be taken and included as a claim in the JWT.
-This would solve the problem, but would be solving the problem by re-inventing a core part of JWS functionality.
+This would provide message integrity validation, but would be solving the problem by re-inventing a core part of JWS functionality.
 It would also add implemenation complexity.

 In order to take message content into account, the message would have to be included in the JWS.
-This is in fact what happens in Level 3: the whole DUL message is taken as the JWT payload, and the whole JWT is sent as the message.
+This is in fact what happens in Level 3: the whole DUL message is taken as the JWT payload, and the whole JWT is sent.

 ### Can I just send JSON?

 Sending JSON in the body of the message and then attaching some kind of checksum in the header would be possible, but more complicated to implement.
 JWT provides a convenient package, and the Specification allows for flexibility of requirements.

-As indicated in 'Why not just use JWT in headers?', Level 0 allows for the JSON content to be packaged as a JWT and sent without any integrity or authentication features.
+As indicated in 'Why not just use JWT in HTTP headers?', Level 1 allows for the JSON content to be packaged as a JWT and sent without any integrity or authentication features.

 Allowing two encoding formats, JWT for Levels 2 and 3 and plain JSON for Level 1 might seem simple, but it would increase the amount of work a Consumer would have to do to negotiate the type of content they are dealing with.
 Uniformity is a design goal.

 At both Producer and Consumer side, the software libraries to create and work with JWTs are as simple to use as the libraries for working with JSON.

+### Why not use HTTP headers as a general approach?

+HTTP headers were considered as an earlier proposal for source tokens.
+It was suggested that both the Producer ID and content integrity could be supplied via HTTP headers.

+JWT encapsulates the concept of header, body payload and signature, similar to an HTTP message.
+JWT has some advantages:

+ - a JWT has built-in JWS signing as a default.
+This means that semantics about how to use headers are well-defined.
+ - a JWT is encapsulated as a single object.
+This means that a JWT can be stored for processing later, transmission to another party, or as part of an audit chain.

+Furthermore, in order to securely identify the sender of the message, the Producer ID must be included in the signed message.
+If the signature were stored in an HTTP header then this would not be possible.
+With JWT, the headers are included in the signature.

+### Why is the Producer ID stored outside the DUL Envelope?

+The current Envelope Spec includes the 'source token' field to indicate the sender.
+In order to produce a specification that allows for all three levels, the JWT must contain the producer's ID at a level accessible to the verification process (so that Level 3 checks can whitelist the Public Key URL supplied with the `jku` field).

+The committee may wish to refine the Envelope specification to remove the `source token` field as, if this recommendation is accepted, that information will already be included as the JWT header.

-### Why send the DUL message as the whole payload?
-Why not embed as a 'private claim'?
+### Why send the DUL message as the whole JOSE payload?
+Why not embed as a JWT 'private claim'?

-The 'iss' claim is stipulated in the JWS header, not the payload, so there is no need for Authentication to look in the payload.
+The 'iss' claim is provided in the JOSE header, not the payload (as is conventional with JWT), so there is no need for Authentication to look in the payload.

 Allowing the message to be included as the literal payload allows implementers to completely decouple their envelope parsing from their JWT verification, if they want to.
 They may use whatever JSON libraries they want to parse the payload, and may opt not to parse immediately, and to store for later.
 This decoupled approach brings the greatest compatibility and flexibility for implementation.